Lidia Bastianich’s Leek and Ricotta Tart

 Absoluely beautiful.

 The homemade pasta is so good, you’re eating something elevated far above a cannelloni with tubes from the shops.
+(If making your own pasta, we always use this amazing Kitchenaid pasta dough recipe and suggest you do too!)

 And the filling and the Béchamel!